Adityaaaagarg/Library-Managament-system-Using-Files-/README.md

 -Issue Details: It is used to see the detail of books issued either by Book Number or Student's Admission Number:
 1.Book Number tells about all the students who have issued that book.
 2.Student's admission number tell all the books issued by that student.

+Note: A book Cannot be issued if there are no more copies available and  a student can only issue 1 copy of a book and at max 3 books at a time.
+A book can only be issued for 15 days at once.
+After that it needs to be  re-issued.
+If the book is deposited after 15 days of issue, a fine is imposed  on per day basis.